The Impact of Infrastructure Projects on Skilled Technicians

 2. Six months later: Delivery of the fabricated parts necessary to complete the repair is delayed longer than expected.

-$500,000 extra expense incurred to rent and fuel a temporary engine-generator set while the manufacturer waits over a year for parts and labor to complete repairs.
+4. The result: $500,000 extra expense incurred to rent and fuel a temporary engine-generator set while the manufacturer waits over a year for parts and labor to complete repairs.

 Quote Icon

-Innovative risk management solution
+Innovative risk management solutions.

 Equipment and machinery owners can expect workforce challenges to continue as growing demand for skilled operators and technicians to work on BIL-funded projects further tightens the labor market.
 But they don’t have to weather the storm alone.